 However, it is difficult to form rapport between people of a different culture as a result; it will hamper the process of the completion of the task.
-Thus, the joint venture brings a bit of obstacle in the form of relationship maintenance.
+Thus, the joint venture brings a bit of obstacles in the form of relationship maintenance.

-The joint venture is a perfect strategy for the entrepreneurs.
+The joint venture is a perfect strategy for entrepreneurs.
 Although it helps in expanding the company in the market it also requires experience and co-operation.

 However, the organization should always analyze and compare the joint venture advantages and disadvantages before implementing it.